TortoisesSAO/CodesDevice/README.md

 <img src="./pictures/hardware_bloques_posicion.png" width=70% align="center">

 ### Firmware selection
-In the case of the firmware, there is a series of macros created in order to allow the user to select the different device (MD, DCS or TD) and animal to monitor (lizard of toroise).
+In the case of the firmware, there is a series of macros created in order to allow the user to select the different devices (MD, DCS or TD) and animals to monitor (lizard of tortoise).
-In order to do so, you must edit the `DEVICE_SYSTEM_CONFIG.h` header file, which contains various configuration settings and macros that allow you to customize the behavior of your device and system.
+In order to do so, you must edit the `DEVICE_SYSTEM_CONFIG.h` header file, which contains various configuration settings and macros that allow you to customize the behaviour of your device and system.

 #### Animal and Device Kind Selection

 In this section, you can define unique identifiers for different animal types or applications and types of monitoring devices.
-These identifiers are used throughout your code to specify the device's purpose and kind of animal being monitored. \
+These identifiers are used throughout your code to specify the device's purpose and the kind of animal being monitored. \
 Options \
 ```c
 #define ANIMAL_TORTOISE_SAO 48488448468